Introduction to Green Star Polyps Coral Care

 Where to find this soft coral for sale

 GSP corals are an aquarium staple and are available at most local and online stores.
 Considering how well they grow and can be fragged, I’m always a bit surprised by the price tag at some stores.
-Especially since anyone growing this coral would likely give away a frag for just a few dollars.
+Especially since anyone growing this soft coral would likely give away a frag for just a few dollars.
 But I know operating a local fish store is a tough business.
 I suspect these popular corals help keep the lights on.

 Here are two places to shop for them online: